Securiti announces a $75M Series C Funding Round

 • The date, time, and method of transmission;

-• The aim of the third party's use of the personal information, as well as the retention and usage period.
+• The aim of the third party's use of the personal information and the retention and usage period.

 5. Data Subject Rights